 Get a shredder

 Everybody should have a cross-cut shredder (these usually cost around £15) for destroying important documents.
-This means no-one can root through your bins to find personal data, and use it in financial scams (read the What Is Phishing? guide).
+This means no-one can root through your bins to find personal data, and use it in financial scams (read the more about phishing later in the guide).

-This should definitely include all documents from financial institutions as a bare minimum; any others with names and addresses on should be considered for shredding too.
+This should definitely include all documents from financial institutions as a bare minimum; any others with your name and address on should be considered for shredding

 Kitting out your computer with up-to-date antivirus software is a must.
 Read the Free Antivirus Software guide.